 As a result, as soon as the new regulations entered into effect, in just a few months from the end of 2016 to the beginning of 2017, the number of Vietnamese companies with valid FDA registration to export to the US market dropped from 1,845 companies down to only 806.

-In addition, Vietnamese exports to the US market have been “denied entry” and returned continuously in recent times due to the changes in food safety inspections in the United States,[under the Food Safety Modernization Act].
+In addition, Vietnamese exports to the US market have been “denied entry” and returned continuously in recent times due to the changes in food safety inspections in the United States,.
 Before, the quality of products was only checked at the port, now the company must prove quality through certification at each stage: raw materials – production – finished products – preserved – transported to the export market.
 This certification must be issued by an FDA accredited independent third-party.

 Urgent standardization of the production and export process

 In the first 5 months of 2017, the US remains the main export market of Vietnam.
 According to the General Department of Vietnam Customs, by the end of April 2017, Vietnam’s export turnover to the US market reached US $ 12.4 billion, accounting for over 20% of total export turnover of Vietnam, Up 8.7% over the same period in 2016.
 The export structure of Vietnamese goods to the United States in the first months of 2017 is still the same as the main export commodities in past years such as — seafood, textiles, footwear, furniture, wood and wood products, computers, electronic products and components and agricultural products …

 However, this trend is changing in a decreasing direction.
 Representatives of the Trade Promotion Agency under the Ministry of Industry and Trade (MOIT) acknowledge that Vietnamese businesses face a lot of trade barriers due to the new management policies of the US government.
 On the other hand, Vietnamese enterprises have difficulties and do not fully comprehend, or thoroughly understand the new regulations on food safety or the new import processes and procedure into the U,S. market.